Flexible shift patterns are one of the more innovative ways of dealing with employee absence and attrition. We asked our experts for their advice.

 You could also look at your intra-day forecast and amend short breaks and lunch hours if you haven’t already tried that approach.

-Thanks to Suet – a member of the Call Centre Helper Forum
+Thanks to Suet – a contributor to the Call Centre Helper Forum

 Well, I think there is a scheduling problem, and that you probably need do adapt your shifts and breaks.
 In your place, I would take a look at your intra-day call distribution curve and see if there aren’t bad shifts defined.